d4n3436/Fergun.Interactive/README.md

 A: The bot doesn't have the `ManageMessages` permission in the channel you're using the paginator/selection.
 This is required to delete messages and reactions.

-### Q: When responding an interaction with a paginator/selection, Why does response message have no components even if I specified to use buttons or select menus?
+### Q: When responding an interaction with a paginator/selection, Why does the response message have no components even if I specified to use buttons or select menus?

   - A: Your paginator only has one page.
 The library doesn't include components in this case.
   - A: You're not passing the correct response type.
 The default value is `ChannelMessageWithSource`, but if you're deferring the interaction explicitly or implicitly (via `AlwaysAcknowledgeInteractions` in the client config), you'll have to use either `DeferredChannelMessageWithSource` (send a message) or `DeferredUpdateMessage` (update a message).